 Now you only need to change the demo content and that's it!

 Your blog has been finished! ..ok, well the majority of it 🙂

-If you wish to change to another demo in the future, all there is need to do is import that demo again.
-No need to change theme or make additional changes in code.
+If you wish to change to another demo in the future, all there is a need to do is import that demos again.
+No need to change the theme or make additional changes to the code.
 Can it get more Codeless than this? 🙂

 Other features-rich WordPress themes